Before

 ‘I’d earn more filming myself masturbating for masturbators.’

 ‘Owen.
 Owen Chard.
 53. Failed husband and father.
-There is a long list of people I’ve disappointed in the sack and everywhere else.’
+There’s a long list of people I’ve disappointed, in the sack and everywhere else.’

 ‘Becky.
 Becky Letts.
 27. Recently widowed, failed crime fiction writer, porn slag.’